You have no items in your shopping cart.

 The inflammatory process is a result of the body’s immune system, which fights infection and heals wounds and injuries; this is the normal immune system response.
 When an injury or an infection take place, white blood cells gather together to rid the body of any foreign proteins, such as a virus.
 The gathering of blood cells at the injured or infected area produce factors to repair wounds, clot the blood, and fight any infective agents, during this process the surrounding area becomes inflamed and some healthy tissues are damaged.
 In normal conditions, the immune system has other factors that control and limit this inflammatory process.

 The primary infection-fighting elements are two types of white blood cells called lymphocytes and leukocytes.
 Lymphocytes have two subtypes known as T-cells and B-cells, both cells designed to recognize foreign invaders (antigens) and to start an offensive and defensive action against them.
 B-cells produce separate anti-bodies that can either ride along with B-cells or travel on their own to attack the antigen.
-T-cells have special receptors attached to their surface that recognize a specific antigen.
+T-cells have special receptors attached to their surfaces that recognize a specific antigen.
 This type of cell can be further categorized as killer T-cells and helper T-cells.
 Killer T-cells directly attack antigens that occur in any cells that contain nucleus while helper T-cells have two roles; they stimulate B-cells and other white cells to attack the antigen and they also produce cytokines, a powerful immune factor that has an important role in the inflammatory process.

 The action of the helper T-cells is of special awareness in what causes rheumatoid arthritis.
 For some unknown reason, the T-cells become overactive in rheumatoid arthritis mistaking the body’s own collagen as an antigen and triggering a series of immune responses to destroy the false enemy.
 The leukocytes, another major white blood cell in the body, are also prompted into action by the overwhelming T-cells; these leukocytes stimulate the production of key players in the inflammatory process that in excessive amounts becomes a damaging substance and may play a major destructive role in rheumatoid arthritis.